Workflows

 retry: 2

-Example of a workflow with two tasks configured differently
+Example of a workflow with two tasks specified in different formats

 One workflow task is within the workflows section, the other is outside it. my-task is an example of using cube dependencies; for more info, see Cubes.